Asking questions

 Drill-through menu

-You can also click through questions to explored the data in greater detail.
+When viewing a chart, you can also click through questions to explore the data in greater detail.

 The drill-through menu will present different options depending on what you click on.
-You can then optionally save that exploration as a new question.
-The drill-through menu is only available for questions built using the query builder.
+You can then optionally save any exploration as a new question.
+Full drill-through menu is only available for questions built using the query builder.
+Questions build with SQL/native queries will have only have limited drill-through actions.
 For more on how drill-through works, check out Creating interactive charts.

 Viewing an individual record’s details